My faith started with doubt.

 This website is a place for me to examine those doctrines (and many others) through the lens of the Scriptures to see “whether those things were so”.
 I’ve recently started a page that eventually will contain my statement of faith, but as of this edit (mid December 2021) it only contains a Creed in the mold of the Creeds of church history.

-Oh, and if you were hoping for a little bit more about me personally, I’m in my 30s, married, no kids, and I work from home.
-I love investing, shooting, designing, writing, and anything with cinnamon, (especially cinnamon rolls).
+Oh, and if you were hoping for a little bit more about me personally, I’m married, I love shooting, designing, writing, and anything with cinnamon (especially cinnamon rolls).

 God Bless and have a wonderful week, 🙂